• Home

 Why is November a good time to visit Athens?

-I believe November is a good time for visiting Greece and Athens because the weather is great and there are fewer crowds.
+I believe November is a good time for and Athens because the weather is great and there are fewer crowds.
 Honestly, the November weather in Athens was perfect.
-The temperature was warm but not too hot, so I could comfortably walk around central Athens in the sunshine in jeans and a t-shirt.
-The average rainfall for November is only 2 inches too.
-November is also one of the best times to travel to Greece as it’s in the shoulder season, which equals fewer people than the summer months, good weather and cheaper prices.
+The temperature was warm but not too hot, so I could comfortably walk around in the in jeans and a t-shirt.
+The for November is only 2 inches too.
+November is also one of the best times to travel to Greece as it’s in the shoulder season, which equals fewer people than the , good weather and cheaper prices.
 Other shoulder season months: April, May, September and October.

 What to pack for Athens in November